Kequc/kequtest/readme.md

 ## Use

-By default will find all test files recursively throughout the current directory and run them.
-Test files should have `.test.js` as their extension, using `describe()` and `it()` blocks to organise.
+By default kequtest finds all test files recursively throughout the current directory and runs them.
+Test files should have `.test.js` as their extension, using `describe()` and `it()` blocks inside of them to organise.
 If an error is thrown the test fails.

 The easiest way to throw errors is Node's [`assert`](https://nodejs.org/api/assert.html) library.